 Once an assessment of the disease has been made, the next step is to recommend an appropriate course of action.
 Each action has different rates of efficacy depending on the severity of the disease and the animals infected so the candidate must choose the action that maximises survival.

-Scenario 4: Ecosystem development
+Scenario 4 in the digital assessment: Ecosystem development

 Objective: To build a self-sustaining natural habitat such as coral reef or jungle

 A selection of different animals and plants require varying amounts of space and nutrients.
 The candidate must assess the benefits of each and select an optimal combination that will ensure a sustainable ecosystem.

 The more prosperous the ecosystem is, the higher score the candidate is awarded.